-Temperatures fall far and fast as winter storm threatens US
+Temperatures fall far and fast as winter storm threatens U.S.

-MISSION, Kan.
-(AP) — Temperatures plunged far and fast Thursday as a winter storm began forming ahead of Christmas weekend, promising heavy snow, ice, flooding and powerful winds across a broad swath of the country and complicating holiday travel.
+MISSION, Kan. — Temperatures plunged far and fast Thursday as a winter storm began forming ahead of Christmas weekend, promising heavy snow, ice, flooding and powerful winds across a broad swath of the country and complicating holiday travel.

 The National Weather Service reported that temperatures across the central High Plains plummeted 50 degrees Fahrenheit in just a few hours.
 In much of the country, the Christmas weekend could be the coldest in decades.